RedisGears/RedisGears/recipes/write_behind/README.md

 ## System requirements

-* Redis v5.0.7 or above,
+* Redis v5.0.7 or above
-* Relational database: MySQL (any version will do) or Oracle (tested with 11g and 12c) database,
+* Relational database: MySQL (any version will do) or Oracle (tested with 11g and 12c) database
-* Redis Enterprise Software v5.4.11-2 and above,
+* RedisGears module built for Ubuntu Bionic
-* RedisGears module build for Ubuntu Bionic
+* Optional: Redis Enterprise Software v5.4.11-2 or above

 ## Configuration